mlamont/peach/NOTES.md

   - calling a function once? then inline its code in the calling function!
 This reduces # of functions.
 - use libraries (an example of splitting contracts) to reduce deployment cost
   - LU how to use a library to save on gas
-- higher # of runs by optimizer: higher deployment cost & lower runtime cost
-- Reading from storage costs 200 per SLOAD instruction, and writing to storage costs 5000 gas, but reading from memory and writing to memory costs only 3 gas.
 - if overflow/underflow ain't possible, use unchecked{} block
 - Using 'memory' requires copying it from 'calldata' (extra!), but then y'could mutate it (unlike calldata!).
 - if can, use bytes32 (fixed, 20% gas) i/o string (unbounded)
+- higher # of runs by optimizer: higher deployment cost & lower runtime cost